Sleep disorder: Schizophrenia

+Schizophrenia is intricately linked to disordered sleep.
+Many schizophrenia patients have a comorbid sleep disorder, and sleep abnormalities often precedes illness onset, suggesting that sleep disturbances are not only a secondary result of schizophrenia or its medication.
+Neurological studies on schizophrenia patients, using technologies such as electroencephalography, have demonstrated changes in sleep-related neural activities, such as deficits in sleep spindles and slow waves.
+A change in usual sleep patterns can signal the start of psychosis or a relapse.

+Symptoms of schizophrenia and sleep disorder can also secondarily affect each other.
+Sleep related issues may arise due to psychotic symptoms leading to fear and anxiety, or as side effects of medication used to treat psychosis.
+For those with schizophrenia, sleep disorders contribute to cognitive deficits in learning and memory.

 Bipolar disorder

 One of the main behavioral symptoms of bipolar disorder is abnormal sleep.
 Studies have suggested that 23-78% of individuals with bipolar disorder consistently report symptoms of excessive time spent sleeping, or hypersomnia.
 The pathogenesis of bipolar disorder, including the higher risk of suicidal ideation, could possibly be linked to circadian rhythm variability, and sleep disturbances are a good predictor of mood swings.
 The most common sleep-related symptom of bipolar disorder is insomnia, in addition to hypersomnia, nightmares, poor sleep quality, obstructive sleep apnea, extreme daytime sleepiness, and other disturbances.
 Moreover, animal models have shown that sleep debt can induce episodes of bipolar mania in laboratory mice, but these models are still limited in their potential to explain bipolar disorder in humans with all its multifaceted symptoms, including those related to sleep disturbances.

 Major depressive disorder (MDD)

 Sleep disturbances (insomnia or hypersomnia)—though not a necessary diagnostic criterion—are among the most frequent symptoms in individuals with major depressive disorder (MDD).
 Among individuals with MDD, insomnia and hypersomnia have prevalence estimates of 88% and 27%, respectively, whereas individuals with insomnia have a threefold increased risk of developing MDD.
 Depressed mood and sleep efficiency strongly co-vary, and while sleep regulation problems may precede depressive episodes, such depressive episodes may also precipitate sleep deprivation.
 Fatigue, as well as sleep disturbances such as irregular and excessive sleepiness, are linked to symptoms of depression.
 Recent research has even pointed to sleep problems and fatigue as potential driving forces bridging MDD symptoms to those of co-occurring generalized anxiety disorder.